M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 npm run watch # Runs tests in watch mode
 ```

+This requires at least Jest v24.0.0 (specified as a peer dependency) due to the use of `setupFilesAfterEnv`.

 ### Documentation

 API Documentation is automatically generated from [JSDoc comments](https://jsdoc.app/) within the scripts.
 To generate, run: